Home/Legumes/Dragon Tongue Bean

 Contains antioxidants that may help reduce inflammation and lower the risk of chronic diseases.

-A good source of plant-based protein, making it an excellent option for vegetarians and vegans.
+A good source of plant-based protein, making it an excellent choice for vegetarians and vegans.

-Low in calories and high in water content, making it a great food for weight management.
+Low in calories and high in water content, making it a great food for hydration and weight management.

 Possible Risks & Side Effects